Nutrition for Women

 Nutritionist Nadia Mahmud, RDN, specialist in nutritional genomics and personalized nutrition, explains that “Mood hormones begin in the gut, so keep it healthy and add fermented food to your diet.”
 Build your own fermentation bar of pickles, kombucha, yogurt, kefir, tempeh, and natto.
 It’s sure to keep your mood and gut happier.
 Or tap into ancient culinary wisdom and add herbs like ashwagandha, American ginseng or Eleuthero to your diet for calming those nerves.

-Learn the recipe of cream of mushroom miso stew from Roundglass teacher JL Fields
+Cream of mushroom miso stew by JL Fields

 Hormonal health can affect health in many ways, including libido.
 Nutrition can help balance hormones.
 Here are some strategies for balancing hormone health through nutrition:

-It’s a good time in human history to hit menopause.
+It’s a good time in human history to hit menopause, that final goodbye to reproductive hormones.
 More women are speaking out about the issues around perimenopause and menopause, and articulating the changes in their bodies and emotions.
 Societies around the world are examining different ways to approach menopause, especially in terms of nutrition and food choices.

 Here are some foods for balancing hormones that support perimenopause and menopause.